QuentinRa/blog.quentinra.dev/programming-languages/databases/relational/dbms/mssql.md

 #### Leverage WMI to access the powershell client

-If [WMI](/operating-systems/networking/protocols/wmi.md) is available, you can use the powershell client:
+If [WMI (DCOM)](/operating-systems/networking/protocols/wmi.md) is available, you can use the powershell client:

 ```shell!
 $ impacket-wmiexec username:password@IP -shell-type powershell